walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/identity-recovery.md

 then register `EnterpriseIdentityKeyCustodian` in `keyCustodians`.
 Neither integration is a base-SDK dependency or default registration.
 Hosts supply the authenticated HTTPS KMS resource and client settings.

-The service offers only policy-compatible custody options. `transferToCustody()` imports the original private JWK under its stable key ID, compares the returned public key, and records a public destination reference.
+The service offers only policy-compatible custody options. `copyToCustody()` imports the original private JWK under its stable key ID, compares the returned public key, and records a public destination reference.
 It retains the local signing key and does not change recovery status.
 Retries are idempotent;
 a different key at the destination is a conflict and is never overwritten automatically.